watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

       docker container ls -a
       ```

-15.In both cases, you have an empty list but no errors while running the command.
+15. In both cases, you have an empty list but no errors while running the command.
 Your build agent is ready with the Docker engine running correctly.

     ![In this screenshot of a Cloud Shell window, docker container ls has been typed and run at the command prompt, as has the docker container ls -a command.](media/b4-image31.png)